jerome-trc/biomorph/ATTRIB.md

 Experimental Armour sprites are courtesy of id Software LLC, and edited by Realm667 user Ghastly_dragon.

+Salvo Launcher sprites are courtesy of ZDoom forum user LossForWords, alongside zrrion the insect, id Software LLC, and Apogee Entertainment.

 Any graphical asset which is not mentioned here is custom-made by RatCircus.

 ## Audio